Pilot project 2 – Digital twin with AI for sustainable and efficient energy management

 Recent Developments and Progress

-Experiments and actions on the pilot projects 2 until 31.12.2024
+Experiments and actions on the Pilot projects 2 until 30.06.2025

-1. Data Connection, Visualization, and Work Orders
+1. Data and HMI

 2. Anomalies in Energy Data